cde-ev/template-renderer-v3/readme.md

 TODO our template inheritance structure

-TODO access to EVENT and CONFIG data
+TODO accessing to EVENT and CONFIG data

 TODO `-n` option for debugging templates